6 Benefits of Snake Plants – And How They Can Boost Your Mood

 Another important care tip is to use well-draining potting soil.
 The more sandy or rocky your soil is, the easier it’ll be for water to drain through, preventing root rot (as mentioned above) to occur.

 If you’re worried about overwatering your snake plant, invest in this kind of soil when you go to pot it.
-It will not only help your snake plant thrive, but it’ll ease your mind, as well.
+It will not only help your snake plant thrive, but you may even get some pups from your happy snake plants.

 Maybe you have your snake plant by your bedroom window.
 While this is great during the spring and summer, come wintertime, you could be in for some real trouble.